GutlordMin/devops-webapp-project/README.md

 - Git and GitHub for version control.
 - CI/CD pipeline using GitHub Actions.
 - Dockerized application for consistent deployment.
-- Deployed to AWS EC2.
+- Locally hosted using Docker Compose.

 ## Project Structure